NHW Public & Private Dental Service

 - Oral Surgery – complex surgical procedures involving the teeth, mouth and jaws

 Fees for public dental services

 All children 0 – 18 are eligible for services.
-There is a $33 charge for children who are not on a Health Care Card or Pensioner Concession Card and who do not claim Child Dental Benefits.
-Treatment provided by supervised final year dental students is free-of-charge for any age-group.
+There is a one-off charge for children who are not on a Health Care Card or Pensioner Concession Card and who do not claim Child Dental Benefits.
+Treatment provided by supervised final year dental students is free for any age-group.